-2021 has been the year of ‘Office Obsession’.
+2021 was the year of ‘Office Obsession’.
 Conversations around the future workplace have become mainstream - It’s fantastic that so many people are now interested in discussing how to improve workplace culture and enhance the space we work in.
 After all, that’s what we’re about!

 But with so much information out there - how do we filter to the bits that truly matter?
 How can we expel ‘Workplace Myths’ and use this insight to make positive change?